unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 AndroidManifest.xml  apktool.yml  assets  original  res  smali
 ```

-Once the file is decompiled, let's go ahead and see the type of files there are.
+Once the file is decompiled, let's go ahead and see what kind of files are in the folder.

 ```console
 root@kali:~/Downloads/SantaGram_4.2# find . -type f -exec file -b {} \; | cut -d, -f1 | sort | uniq -c | sort -n